-Although many employees don’t realize this, you have rights when it comes to meal breaks and rest breaks if you work a certain number of hours.
+As an employee you have rights when it comes to meal breaks and rest breaks. if you work a certain number of hours.
 California Labor Code 512 is the state statute that grants employees the right to meal and rest breaks and to prevent employers from keeping employees on the clock for too long without some form of a break.

-According to this California break laws, non-exempt employees who work more than 5 hours per day are entitled to one unpaid 30-minute meal break that must be taken before the end of the fifth hour of work.
+According to these laws, non-exempt employees who work more than 5 hours per day are entitled to one unpaid 30-minute meal break that must be taken before the end of the fifth hour of work.
 Additionally, employees who work more than 10 hours during a day are entitled to a second 30-minute meal break, which can be waived.

 Meal and Rest Break Requirements in California

 California labor code sets certain requirements for rest breaks, meal breaks, and sleep breaks.
 These requirements include:

 In California, rest breaks or rest periods are mandatory for employees who are working more than 3 hours and 30 minutes in a day.
 A rest break of at least 10 minutes must be provided for each 4 hours of work, and these breaks must be counted as paid time.
 The break must also be given in the middle of the worker’s shift to the extent that is possible.

 You can use short breaks to conduct personal business like using your phone, getting a beverage or food item, or going for a walk.
 Many employers provide a break room where employees can be physically separated from their working space.